Check Out Our List Of 13 Things To Do In Ramadan

 Calculate Your Zakat Pay your Zakat

-5. Recite lots of Salawat
+5. Recite Salawat

 Verily, God and His angels bless the Prophet: [hence,] “O you who have attained to faith, bless him and give yourselves up [to his guidance] in utter self-surrender!”
 (The Holy Qur’an 33:56)

-6. Give Charity and Forgive Others
+6. Give Charity and Forgive Enemies

 Give Sadaqah